mephone4s/mephone4s/README.md

-<sub> im like 99% sure rentry is hacked right now incase you are unaware, it's being very sketchy.....
+im like 99% sure rentry is hacked right now incase you are unaware, it's being very sketchy.....
 i'd recommend not opening **any** rentry links, you might end up downloading a virus soo stay safe
-also, if you have one, take your rentry off your profile to avoid giving someone else a virus 😺<sub/>
+also, if you have one, take your rentry off your profile to avoid giving someone else a virus 😺

 ![image](https://media1.tenor.com/m/UEAH7XDj9FQAAAAd/brandonworks-brandon-works.gif)